File tab in the upper-left corner of your Word window.

 Tips for Effective Checkbox Use in Word

-Tip 1: Organize with Tables
+Tip 1: Organise with Tables

 For any list that requires alignment (like tasks with descriptions or survey questions with options), using a table provides excellent structure.
 You can place checkboxes in one column and the corresponding text in another.
 This keeps everything neat and aligned.

-Example: For a packing list, you could have a two-column table: the first column for checkboxes and the second for the item name (e.g., “Toothbrush,” “Passport,” “Charger”).
+For a packing list, you could have a two-column table: the first column for checkboxes and the second for the item name (e.g., “Toothbrush,” “Passport,” “Charger”).

 Tip 2: Use Clear and Concise Labels